What we know about the victims from the Monterey Park shooting

 Alvero was a U.S. citizen of Filipino descent, the Philippine Consulate General in Los Angeles said in a statement.

-Witnesses have said one of those killed was the owner of the Star Ballroom Dance Studio, CBS Los Angeles reported.
+Witnesses have said one of those killed, Ming Wei Ma, was the owner of the Star Ballroom Dance Studio, CBS Los Angeles reported.

 Jennifer Liu told CBS News that both of her parents, Nancy and Jeff Liu, were among the victims of the shooting.
 She said on Twitter that her parents had been "separated in the panic."
 Nancy Liu, 62, was shot and killed, while Jeff Liu was wounded and taken to the hospital, but he has since been discharged, she said.
 It was unclear if Nancy Liu was known by another name.